algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 Both manually and auto-vectorized implementations perform roughly the same.

+The performance is bottlenecked by using a single variable.
+We could use multiple variables similar to other reductions, but we will solve it later anyway.

 ## Memory efficiency

-Now, what is interesting is that the implementation efficiency depends on the problem size:
+Now, what is interesting is that the implementation efficiency depends on the problem size.

+At first, the performance (in terms of useful operations per second) increases, as the overhead of the loop management and horizontal reduction decreases.
+Then, at around $n=256$, it starts smoothly decreasing as the matrices stop fitting into the [cache](/hpc/cpu-cache/) ($2 \times 256^2 \times 4 = 512$ KB is the size of the L2 cache), and the performance becomes bottlenecked by the [memory bandwidth](/hpc/cpu-cache/bandwidth/).

 ![](../img/mm-vectorized-plot.svg)

-First, the performance (in terms of useful operations per second) increases, as the overhead of the loop management and horizontal reduction decreases.
-However, at around $n=256$, it starts smoothly decreasing as the matrices stop fitting into the [cache](/hpc/cpu-cache/) ($2 \times 256^2 \times 4 = 512$ KB is the size of the L2 cache), and the performance becomes bottlenecked by the [memory bandwidth](/hpc/cpu-cache/bandwidth/).

 It is also interesting that the naive implementation is mostly on par with the non-vectorized transposed version — and actually slightly better because of the transpose itself — for all but few data points, where the performance deteriorates.
 This is because of [cache associativity](/hpc/cpu-cache/associativity/): when $n$ is divisible by a large power of two, we are fetching addresses of `b` that all likely map to the same cache line, reducing the effective cache size.
 This explains the 30% performance dip for $n = 1920 = 2^7 \times 3 \times 5$, and you can see an even more noticeable one for $1536 = 2^9 \times 3$: it is roughly 3 times slower than for $n=1535$.